Medicare’s 2018 Annual Election Period (AEP) is upon us. As with previous years, it begins on 15 October and ends on 7 December.

 We don’t need to tell you that the cost of medications is going up.
 Changes in the healthcare laws made some small improvements, yet what we pay out of pocket every year seems to out pace cost of living increases by a large margin.

 There are a number of factors that will change what you pay at the pharmacy.
-Your prescription dosage, prior authorization restrictions, step-up therapy requirements, co-payments, co-insurance, the pharmacy you use, and a myriad of other factors mix together to change what you pay for your prescriptions versus what your neighbor pays.
+Your prescription dosage, Prior authorization is a process used by health plans to control healthcare costs.
+Most HMO plans and some PPO plans require authorization before receiving certain treatments, medical services, or prescription drugs.... restrictions, step-up therapy requirements, co-payments, co-insurance, the pharmacy you use, and a myriad of other factors mix together to change what you pay for your prescriptions versus what your neighbor pays.
 This is why knowing everything about your prescriptions before attempting to choose a 2017 Medicare plan is critical.

 The fact is this.
 Your unique combination of drugs, dosages, pharmacies, and more will change what you pay.
 As a result, finding the best 2017 Medicare Advantage or Part D plan for you could save you hundreds, even thousands, of dollars.